figure-skating-discord/ISUDiscordCalendar/README.md

 # ISU Discord Calendar Usage
-All Events are pulled from event calendars located on the [ISU's website.](https://www.isu.org/)
+All Events are pulled from event calendars located on the [ISU's website](https://www.isu.org/).
+Additionally, all commands require admin permissions on the server they're being used on by default.

 ## Commands:
 <table >